Barley yellow mosaic virus: Management

 Once a plant is infected with BaYMV, it is infected for the plant's lifetime.
 When the virus is in the soil, it remains there in the resting spores for years.
 It can also infect barley roots in autumn, remain there for the winter, and then infect the upper part of the plant in spring through the phloem.
 We currently do not know of a way to cure a plant with this disease.
 For this reason, prevention is key when trying to control this disease.
-Chemical controls, crop rotation, and soil sanitation have all proven rather ineffective at combatting the virus.
+Chemical controls, crop rotation, and soil sanitation have all proven rather ineffective at combating the virus.
 Resistance is the main way of controlling BaYMV at this time.
 Researchers have discovered 15 recessive and 3 dominant genes that are resistant to the virus, but none of them are completely resistant.
 Furthermore, new virulent strains of the virus are constantly emerging.
 Even when a certain gene provides resistant to one strain, there are oftentimes other strains that it is susceptible to.
 To further complicate matters, the mechanism of resistance is still unknown.
 However, since resistance yields the best results at this point, this is the primary measure of control.

 Resistant cultivars are sold across Europe and have been used with mild success.
 A study performed in Japan yielded positive results for resistance to BaYMV when using Kashimamugi, Haruna Nijo, and Haganemugi, which are all barley cultivars.
 These cultivars yielded no symptoms after inoculation, and it appears specific genes are responsible for resistance.